djjolicoeur/datamaps/README.md

 way that suits our domain needs.
-Spector does a great job of reducing the complexity that is inherent in dealing with this situation, but I couldn't help thinking there was a way to apply datalog to this problem to simplify the process, especially since most applications I write already inlcude the datomic api and leveraging that would elide the need to keep track of another DSL.
+Spector does a great job of reducing the complexity that is inherent in dealing with this situation, but I couldn't help thinking there was a way to apply datalog to this problem to simplify the process, especially since most of the applications I write already inlcude the datomic api and leveraging that would elide the need to keep track of another DSL.

 Consider the following example: